Reasons to Start a Gratitude Journal

 That’s where keeping a gratitude journal came into play!

-How I Used My Gratitude Journal
+My Experience Using a Gratitude Journal

 I once read a quote that said something to the effect of: To get more of what you want in life, you’ve got to show gratitude for what you already have.